antibiotics11/tick-event-handler/README.md

 # tick-event-handler
-A utility class for handling tick events in PHP applications.
+A PHP library for tick event handling.

 ```php
 use antibiotics11\TickEventHandler\TickEvent;